woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 It also explores the MET vs n-Lepton correlations.
 - **EventMETImbalance**:
 A set of plots which explore the missing transverse discrepency between measurement from the detector simulation and the truth neutrinos.
+- **TopDecayModes**:
+Plots indicating to which children the Top-Quark decays into.

 ## Figures Produced: